“If you think dogs can’t count, try putting three dog biscuits in your pocket and then give him only two of them.” – Phil Pastoret

-- Protein-Packed treats for growing puppies
+- Grain free and gluten free dog treats for puppies

 Zuke’s Puppy Naturals are grain-free, which is convenient for puppies who may have a grain sensitivity.
 It’s okay to give dogs grains, but too much grain can result in allergies and other digestive disorders.
 Breaking down and metabolizing complex carbohydrates can be difficult for some dogs.
 Over time, a diet high in grain can damage the digestive system.

 Zuke’s Puppy Naturals come in two flavors: natural salmon and sweet potato.
 Salmon is an excellent source of DHA and sweet potatoes are very easy on the digestive system of a young pup.

 - They are an excellent source of DHA and protein.
 Their ingredients include chickpeas, which are a great source of energy-rich protein.